pyommer/sims/README.md

-    csim.h      - the library file of cache constants and finctions bsim.c      - the original source file of the program [M. Smotherman] project.txt - the original project assignment details [M. Smotherman] README.md   - this readme file for the cache simulator project
+    csim.h      - the library file of cache constants and finctions bsim.c      - the original source file of the program [M. Smotherman] project.txt - the original project assignment details [M. Smotherman] sc10k.txt   - a test snippet of a benchmark file of cache references README.md   - this readme file for the cache simulator project

+#Project Description:

 Program:    cache-sim.c
 Title:      Simple Cache Simulation